awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 ssh -i /path/my-key-pair.pem username@instance-id
 ```

  */path/my\-key\-pair\.pem* represents the path to the PEM certificate that is associated with the instance\.
-For example, for an Amazon EC2 instance, the key\-pair file you created or selected when you created the instance\.
+For example, for an EC2 instance, the key\-pair file you created or selected when you created the instance\.

  *username@instance\-id* represents the default user name for your instance type, and the instance ID, such as `ec2-user@i-02573cafcfEXAMPLE`\.